o3de/community/process-docs-and-markdown/discord-moderation-guidelines.md

 18. **Be respectful of diversity**: Discord is home to a diverse range of users from different backgrounds, cultures, and experiences.
 As a moderator, it's important to respect and value this diversity, and to promote an inclusive and welcoming environment for all users.
 19. **Be aware of power dynamics**: As a moderator, you have a certain level of authority within the community.
 It's important to use this authority responsibly and avoid using your position to bully, intimidate, or silence users who may have less power or influence.
 20. **Be inclusive**: Strive to create a community that welcomes and supports all users, regardless of their background, identity, or interests.
 Make sure that your moderation actions are fair and impartial, and avoid showing favoritism or discrimination against certain users or groups.
 21. **Be mindful of biases**: Everyone has unconscious biases that can influence their thoughts and actions.
-As a moderator, it's important to be aware of your own biases and work to address them in order to avoid unfair treatment of certain users.Be consistent: Apply the guidelines and rules fairly and equally to all users.
+As a moderator, it's important to be aware of your own biases and work to address them in order to avoid unfair treatment of certain users.
+Be consistent: Apply the guidelines and rules fairly and equally to all users.
 This helps maintain order and credibility.
 22. **Stay calm**: Moderation can be a high-pressure job, especially when dealing with heated or emotional situations.
 Take breaks when needed, and stay calm and level-headed when addressing issues.
 23. **Be responsive**: Respond promptly to reports and inquiries from users.
 This helps build trust and a sense of security within the community.
 24. **Encourage positive behavior**: Don't just focus on punishing negative behavior.
 Also, take time to acknowledge and reward positive behavior.
 This helps promote a positive and healthy community.